bsoyka/python-guides/README.md

 ## Legal information

 This repository is licensed under the MIT License.
 See the [`LICENSE`][license] file for the full license text.
-You are welcome to use and share the contents of this repository as long as you follow the license.
-Attribution is always appreciated but not required.
-As per the license, the code in this repository is provided without warranty, and I will not be held liable for any outcome it may cause.
+You are welcome to use and share the contents of this repository as long as you follow the terms of the license.
+Attribution is appreciated but not required.
+As per the license terms, the code in this repository is provided without any warranty.

 [code-of-conduct]: https://github.com/bsoyka/.github/blob/main/CODE_OF_CONDUCT.md
 [discussions]: https://github.com/bsoyka/pydis/discussions